MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 >
 >* For **Work or School based instance** and **Social email-based login**, the learner will get an email as well as the meeting notification in his calendar.
 >:::image type="content" source="../../media/Blended Learning 19.PNG" alt-text="Learner experience":::
->* For **Phone authentication based instance**, the learner will not receive any notification and the admin needs to inform the learners explicitly.

 ### Edit MS teams meeting scheduled in CT